Voltage Differences In Cordless Tools

 Versatile battery chargers, including the DC9310 7.2V-18V NiCd/NiMH/Li-Ion Fast Charger, handle more than one type of battery.
 These chargers include all the technology you need when working with different batteries, so you don’t need to carry multiple chargers everywhere you go.

-Do I charge a battery every night after work or drain the energy entirely to ensure long-lasting battery performance?
+Do I charge a battery every night after work or drain the energy to ensure long-lasting battery performance?

 Why should I use DEWALT batteries with my cordless tools?